revvy02/lyra/docs/advanced/migrations.md

 })
 ```

-:::warning Migration Names Are Permanent
+:::danger Migration Names Are Permanent
 Migration names (like "add_player_settings") are permanent and help Lyra track which migrations have run.
 Choose descriptive names that indicate what the migration does, as you can't change them later.
 :::